spparks/spparks/examples/potts_quaternion/README.rst

 .. code-block:: bash

    mpirun -np 4 spk_mpi < in.potts_cubic
+   python plot_stitch_cut.py potts_cubic --field=site 0 100 0 100

    mpirun -np 4 spk_mpi < in.potts_hcp_cutoff25
+   python plot_stitch_cut.py potts_hcp_cutoff25 --field=site 0 100 0 100

 This will produce log files and STITCH database files with labels "potts_cubic" and "potts_hcp_cutoff25," which can be compared to similar simulations in the examples/potts folder to see how Read-Shockley affects grain evolution.
-The content of the STITCH database files can be visualized using the STITCH Python module, see e.g. examples/potts_am_bezier/plot_stitch_cut.py.
+The python commands will then visualize the content of the STITCH database files.
+You will need to have the STITCH Python module installed, see the manual for more details.